r509/r509-ocsp-responder/README.md

 * __max\_cache\_age__ - (integer) Sets the maximum age in __seconds__ a response can be cached.
 At this time r509-ocsp-responder does not support cache invalidation so it is recommended to set this to a low value to reduce the time you may serve stale responses in the event of a revocation.

 See the config.yaml.example for an example configuration.
-(Note: at this time the example config does not use ocsp_cert and ca_cert together)

 ##Running Tests
 You'll need rspec, rake, and rack-test to run the tests.
 With these gems in place run ```rake spec```